 Cooking Outdoors In Winter

 Even if you are a UL fanatic and choose to live on cold soaks all summer, when winter hits we all crave some hot food at the end of the day.
 This is also a big part of heating your sleeping system at night with the heat your body produces when digesting.
+Our Buc bags are great for cooking your dehydrated meals.
+For some bonus warmth to you and your food, stash the warm bag in your jacket while it is rehydrating.

 - White gas stoves - amazingly reliable in most conditions, they tend to be a bit hard to handle, heavy and pricey.
 But if you want something that will work come frozen hell, this is the best choice and they will be good for all year round